On behalf of the Aerospace Corporation, we would like to congratulate the new recipients of the first ever Future STEM Leaders Scholarship:

 The Aerospace STEM Endowment Fund was established in 2015 to support students pursuing an education and career in the science, technology, engineering, and math (STEM) disciplines.
 Aerospace is building upon its successful scholarship program in the Los Angeles area by extending our ongoing commitment to promoting STEM across the nation in locations where Aerospace has major offices.

-The purpose of this scholarship is to provide a professional mentorship opportunity for high school students during their senior year, and to provide financial assistance to underrepresented and underprivileged students studying STEM disciplines at a four-year college or university.
+The purpose of this scholarship is to provide a professional mentorship opportunity for high school students during their senior year, and to provide financial assistance to underrepresented students studying STEM disciplines at a four-year college or university.

 STEM Scholarship Requirements